benjdj6/timecrunch/README.md

 * Create vote factory

-* Use vote model to track users votes
+* Use vote model to track users vote status

 * Add upvote/like button to recipe list (?)